MalwareLabsCo/Syncio/README.md

 # Syncio
+---
-Private sync app with built in AES
+Syncio is a private sync app with built in, military-grade encryption(AES).

+Download the source code and use,

+`python main.py`

+to get started.

+---